VazkiiMods/Patchouli/web/docs/upgrading/upgrade-guide-120.md

 true`, and the book contents must be located under `/assets/<namespace>/patchouli_books/{categories, entries, ...}`.

+As a result, "extension books" are now obsolete.
+Any books that wish to extend another book can simply add content via the resource pack system into the original book's paths.
+Book JSONs that specify the old `extend` property will throw an exception.

 In the future, we may explore options that also move the `book.json` out of `/data/` and into `/assets/`.